Code: Select all

 Momentum "Risk Off" Building Block: Dual Momentum of Long Bonds and Gold, 12-month lookback of returns over SHY, pick the Top 1 positive

-Value "Prosperity" Building Block: Absolute Momentum of a Stock Asset Class, 5-year lookback using -ln(current month end price/average(54-66 month end prices)
+Value "Prosperity" Building Block: Absolute Momentum of a Stock Asset Class, 5-year lookback of current month end price over average(54-66 month end prices)

 Risk-Free Allocation: Anything not allocated to "Prosperity" or "Risk Off" asset classes is allocated to SHY

-While this basic strategy may seem anything but basic, I am simply picking the best momentum asset classes based on a 1-year lookback separately for "Prosperity" (for returns) and "Risk Off" (for drawdowns) along with a "Prosperity" asset class below its 5 year prior price (for returns) and then selecting the combination with the lowest volatility (for volatility) allocating based on the volatility (for drawdowns).
+While this basic strategy may seem anything but basic, I am simply picking the best momentum asset classes based on a 1-year lookback separately for "Prosperity" (for returns) and "Risk Off" (for drawdowns) along with a "Prosperity" asset class below its 5-year prior price (for returns) and then with preference for "Prosperity" (for returns) selecting the the asset with the lowest volatility (for volatility) allocating based on the volatility (for drawdowns).
 Rounding is done to reduce trade volumes.

 Code: Select all

 The last item worth mentioning is that Antonacci's GEM momentum approach seems to garner a lot of attention.
-I have personally come to dislike the portfolio the more I play with it as it is does not seem to perform consistently throughout economic cycles.
-International stocks are highly correlated with gold prices (in USD), but could be included in the "Prosperity" asset blocks like SCV as in the GB approach above.
-Based on my tests after separating "Prosperity" from "Risk Off" assets, combinations of assets with International stocks no longer rank as favorably as in past attempts.
+I have personally come to dislike the portfolio the more I play with it as it is does not seem to perform consistently throughout economic cycles, particularly during environments where interest rates are rising.

 I'd be happy to recommend academic literature or data sources if anyone interested in learning more.
 Hopefully some of my ramblings will help someone looking for a practical momentum-based approach that outperforms buy and hold portfolios.